NDSU looks to extend streak vs Nebraska Omaha | Federal News Network

-BOTTOM LINE: North Dakota State looks for its fifth straight conference win against Nebraska Omaha.
+BOTTOM LINE: North Dakota State looks for its sixth straight conference win against Nebraska Omaha.
 North Dakota State’s last Summit League loss came against the South Dakota State Jackrabbits 77-75 on Dec.
 10, 2020.
-Nebraska Omaha fell short in an 86-75 game at home to Oral Roberts in its last outing.
+Nebraska Omaha fell 71-69 at North Dakota State in its last outing.

-STREAK STATS: Nebraska Omaha has lost its last four road games, scoring 58.8 points, while allowing 82 per game.
+COLD SPELL: Nebraska Omaha has lost its last five road games, scoring 60.8 points, while allowing 79.8 per game.

-STOUT STATE: North Dakota State has held opposing teams to 67.7 points per game, the second-lowest figure among all Summit League teams.
-The Bison have allowed a mere 62.6 points per game against conference opponents.
+STINGY STATE: North Dakota State has held opposing teams to 67.8 points per game, the second-lowest figure among all Summit League teams.
+The Bison have allowed a mere 63.7 points per game against conference opponents.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25